How To Amend Sandy Soil

 • Legumes (a vegetable garden will nourish you and your soil!)

-An additional important note: Water evaporation is a major problem when dealing with sandy soils.
+Water evaporation and fast drainage are major problems when dealing with sandy soils.
 At the same time, an adequate water amount must be present for the microbes in the organic matter to work faster.

 Sandy soils are known to be:

-Dry: Sandy soils have a coarse soil texture and gritty feel due to their large particle size and low water retention capacity.
+● Dry: Sandy soils have a coarse texture and gritty feel in your hand due to their large particle size and low water retention capacity.

-Light: Clay and loam soils are heavier than sandy soils, which are very light.
+● Light: Clay and loam soils are heavier than sandy soils.
 In sandy soils, the sand proportion is greater than the clay in the soil, making the soil lightweight.

 Can You Add Clay to Sandy Soil?